Identity Theft Attorney in Union County

 Identity theft is a very serious offense and a conviction of this offense could result in very serious penalties, including up to 20 years of incarceration and restitution to the victim.
 According to 33 NJPRAC § 17.6, restitution can include the cost of repairing the victim’s credit, or the costs associated with a civil or administrative proceeding to satisfy a debt, lien, or other obligation which arose out of the fraudulent action.

 Under N.J.S.A.
 2C:21-17, Theft of Identity, the grading of identity theft offenses is as follows:

 |2nd Degree Identity Theft||More than $75,000 or more than 5 victims||5 – 10 years in state prison; presumption of incarceration|

 |3rd Degree Identity Theft||$500 – $75,000 or 2 – 5 victims||3 – 5 years in state prison|

 |4th Degree Identity Theft||Loss is under $500 – 1 victim||Up to 18 months in prison|

-As founding attorney, Will Proetta has successfully handled a wide array of criminal and municipal court charges such as identity theft during his career.
-Our firm represents clients for criminal charges throughout Ocean County and New Jersey including Bay Head, Tuckerton, Seaside Park, Lakewood, Eagleswood Township, and Plumsted Township.
-If you or your loved one has been arrested for identity theft then please feel free to contact our office, conveniently located in Toms River, to speak with an experienced Ocean County identity theft defense lawyer at (848) 238-2100 for a free consultation.
+As founding attorney, Will Proetta has successfully handled literally thousands of criminal and municipal court charges such as identity theft during his career.
+Our firm represents clients for criminal charges throughout New Jersey including Roselle Park, Summit, Rahway, Berkeley Heights, Garwood, and Kenilworth.
+If you or someone you know has been arrested for identity theft then contact our office, conveniently located in Cranford, to speak with an experienced criminal lawyer at (908) 838-0150 for a free consultation.